Murkowski, Romney back Jackson, all but assure confirmation

+After the vote, Murkowski said she had “assumed a level of risk” but "there’s three of us that found ourselves in this place where I believe the strength, qualifications of the candidate are such that are appropriate for the court.”

-Biden nominated Jackson to replace retiring Justice Stephen Breyer.
+Biden nominated Jackson to replace retiring Justice Stephen Breyer, who will step down after the court's session ends this summer.
 Biden has sought bipartisan backing for his pick, making repeated calls to senators and inviting Republicans to the White House.
+White House press secretary Jen Psaki said Monday that administration officials would work the phones until the last minute to maximize support.

 The Senate's 53-47 vote Monday evening was to “discharge” Jackson's nomination from the Senate Judiciary Committee after the panel deadlocked, 11-11, on whether to send the nomination to the Senate floor.